software-architects/msft-intelligent-app-workshop/Exercises/exercise1-devops/README.md

 * Note how we add application configuration for dependent resources (DB, Application Insights)
 * Read more about [*Web Site* resources in template...](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites)

-> Note to presenters: Describe the concept of *Slots* in *App Service* and why it is important in a DevOps world.
+> Note to presenters: Describe the concept of [*Deploayment Slots* in *App Service*](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-staged-publishing) and why it is important in a DevOps world.

 ### Deploy Template with PowerShell